cvs-health/testaro/README.md

 #### Watch

 In watch mode, Testaro periodically checks for a script to be run by it.
-When such a script exists, Testaro runs it.
-After running the script, Testaro converts the report to JSON and disposes of it as specified.
+When such a script exists, Testaro runs it, produces a report in JSON format, and disposes of the report as specified.

+Testaro checks periodically.
 The interval between checks, in seconds, is specified by an `INTERVAL` environment variable.

 After Testaro starts watching, its behavior depends on the environment variable `WATCH_FOREVER`.
 If its value is `true`, watching continues indefinitely.
-If its value is `false` or it has no value, watching stops after the first job is found and run.
+If its value is `false` or it has no value, watching stops after the first script is found and run.

 To make Testaro start watching, execute the statement `node watch`.